yangccuc/yangccuc.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Titing, I'm a 4th year PhD Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/).
-I am fortunate to be advised by Professor [Prakash Mirchandani](https://business.pitt.edu/professors/prakash-mirchandani/) and Professor [Michael L. Hamilton](https://mhamilton-pitt.github.io/).
+I'm Titing, I'm a 5th-year Ph.D.
+Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/).
+I am fortunate to be advised by Professor [Michael L. Hamilton](https://mhamilton-pitt.github.io/) and Professor [Prakash Mirchandani](https://business.pitt.edu/professors/prakash-mirchandani/).
 Before joining Katz, I obtained my M.S. degrees in Applied and Computational Mathematics from [KTH Royal Institute of Technology](https://www.kth.se/en), and B.S. degrees in Mathematics and Applied Mathematics from [Zhejiang Univeristy](https://www.zju.edu.cn/english/).

-My research interests are broadly related to revenue management and pricing, prescriptive analytics, fairness, and market design.
+My research interests focus on building and analyzing business models for problems that are related to revenue management and pricing, fairness, and market design.
+* Methodology: Optimization, Mathematical Analysis, Game Theory, Online Learning.
+* Application: Revenue management, Pricing, Sustainability, Fairness.

 <span style="color: black;"> **I am on the 2023-2024 Academic Job Market**.  </span>